ABOUT PROFESSIONAL RESOURCES AND TECHNOLOGY

 PHONE 610-566-0501 | FAX 610-566-0502

 Professional Resources and Technologies (PRT) has published tests, checklists, and questionnaires since 1999.
-We are the sole publishers and distributors of these products.
-Our goal has been to provide affordable measures for clinical and research use.
+Our mission has been to provide cost-effective measures for clinical and research applications.

-The Neurobehavioral History Questionnaire has been positively peer-reviewed.
-The Neurobehavioral Signs and Symptoms checklists provide useful tools for determining the presence of prior impairment to help differentiate pre-existing problems from current problems.
-The Illness Index, a measure of health-related quality of life, has been used in prior versions in multiple publications as an outcome measure in rehab programs.
-The Tens Test is a measure of auditory concentration.
+The Neurobehavioral History Questionnaire provides a structured means of obtaining a clinical history and it has been positively peer-reviewed.
+The Neurobehavioral Signs and Symptoms checklists serve as valuable tools for obtaining current and prior impairments enabling differentiation from pre-existing problems from current problems.
+The Illness Index provides a measure of health-related quality of life.
+Several publications attest to its usefulness as an outcome measure in rehab programs and its sensitivity to depression and mortality (e.g., in ESRD).
+The Tens Test measures sustained auditory concentration and is a more tolerable alternative to the PASAT.
 The Bicycle Drawing Test is an experimental measure that provides two structured scoring systems to assess the quality of a bicycle drawing from memory and a copy of a bicycle model.

 Products